Exclude words from Google search (4 Simple Steps)

 You can enter the following search query into Google: “climate change site:nationalgeographic.com“.

-This will yield results about climate change, but only from pages on the National Geographic website.
+This will yield results about climate change, but only from pages on the National Geographic website that contain the exact match of your search terms.

 Use “ –site:” Operator